A Lesson to Learn: Bank of America Corporation (BAC)

-Bank of America Corporation (NYSE:BAC) went up by 1.18% from its latest closing price compared to the recent 1-year high of $37.03.
-The company’s stock price has collected 6.40% of gains in the last five trading sessions.
-Barron’s reported on 03/06/21 that Meet Our 100 Most Influential Women in U.S. Finance
+Bank of America Corporation (NYSE:BAC) went up by 1.88% from its latest closing price compared to the recent 1-year high of $37.79.
+The company’s stock price has collected 2.73% of gains in the last five trading sessions.
+Press Release reported on 03/12/21 that Bank of America Declares Preferred Stock Dividends

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.